iver-wharf/iver-wharf.github.io/docs/prob/api/provider/fetch-build-definition-error.md

 ## Possible causes

 - The request to the remote provider might have been malformed.
-- BasicAuth might have been invalid.
+- Credentials might have been invalid.

 ## Resolving it